dimitri-nicolo/calico/networking/federation/overview.md

 - [Create Kubernetes services that span multiple clusters while still keeping fine-grained policy](#federated-services).

-> Note: Federation is currently only supported when using the manual and helm installation paths.
-{: .alert .alert-info}

 ## Terminology

 When discussing federation, we use the following terms: